ADAS Occupational scuba to 30 M (Part 1)

 CDA’s Part 1 Certificate is the perfect starting point for those already on the pathway towards working in Police, Marine Archeology, Scientific Research, Media, and Engineering Inspection Diving.

-For those wanting to work in construction, Aquaculture or salvage at part Three or Two certificate is recommended.
+For those wanting to work in construction, Aquaculture or salvage an ADAS Surface Supplied diving qualification will be required, our ADAS part Three or Two certificate is what you will be after.

 Divers must be at least 18 years of age at the commencement of training